panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 commentsThreadId: frontend-architecture-stable-and-volatile-dependencies
 ---

-Many components (of libraries like React, Vue, Angular) use functionality of utility libraries.
+Many components (of libraries like React, Vue, Angular) use the functionality of utility libraries.

 Let's consider a React component that displays the number of words in the provided text: